The $f$-Divergence Reinforcement Learning Framework: Conclusions

 \section{Conclusions}

-In this paper, we derive a novel DRL framework, namely the $f-$divergence reinforcement learning (FRL) framework.
-In the FRL framework, the policy evaluation and policy improvement are induced by minimizing the $f-$divergence between learning policy and sampling policy, which is distinct from the conventional DRL objectives that maximize the expected cumulative rewards.
-Furthermore, the policy evaluation and policy optimization phase are coupled in the FRL framework.
-To optimize the FRL framework, we transform the prime objective function into a saddle-point optimization problem by Fenchel conjugate.
-In addition, we theoretically show that the policy evaluation and policy improvement phases are guided by minimizing the $f-$divergence between learning policy and sampling policy.
-Next, we prove that the FRL framework can be equipped with any $f$ function that satisfies our assumption (see Lemma \ref{lemma:1}).
+In this paper, we propose the \textit{$f-$divergence reinforcement learning (FRL)} framework, where the policy evaluation and policy improvement phases are performed by minimizing $f-$divergence between the learning policy and sampling policy, instead of maximizing the expected cumulative rewards as conventional DRL algorithms.
+We mathematically prove that FRL framework can obtain the optimal policy and the objective of minimizing $f$-divergence can be converted into a saddle-point optimization problem.
+We also prove that the FRL framework is compatible with any $f$ functions that are convex, proper and semi-continuous.
 Therefore, the FRL defines a general form of policy evaluation and policy improvement.
-The policy evaluation and the policy improvement in FRL are both derived from the saddle-point optimization problem given a specific $f$ function, which also has the advantage of alleviating the overestimation of the value function.
-To demonstrate the effectiveness of FRL, we conduct experiments on Atari 2600, which show that the performance of FRL matches or surpasses that of state-of-the-art DRL algorithms.

-In future work, we can explore more kinds of $f$ function in FRL, and investigate the most appropriate $f$ function for specific tasks.
-Our approach of using $f$-divergence and convex duality tool to analyze DRL also provides a new paradigm for studying DRL theory.
-Moreover, our FRL framework provides new insights into DRL theory, i. e., we can rethink DRL from the perspective of analyzing sampling policy and learning policy.
+Our experiment results show that FRL outperforms the baselines in most cases.
+We find that the polices obtained from FRL suffer less from the issue of overestimating value function.
+Our approach of minimizing $f$-divergence and utilizing convex duality tools to analyze DRL provides a new paradigm for studying DRL theory.
+In the future, we plan to explore more kinds of $f$ function in FRL, and investigate the most appropriate $f$ function for specific tasks.